wasp-lang/wasp/web/blog/2023-06-27-build-your-own-twitter-agent-langchain.md

 PINECONE_API_KEY=
 # will be a location, e.g 'us-west4-gcp-free'
 PINECONE_ENV=

+# We will fill these in later during the Twitter Scraping section
+# Twitter details -- only needed once for Rettiwt.account.login() to get the tokens
+TWITTER_EMAIL=
+TWITTER_HANDLE=
+TWITTER_PASSWORD=

+# TOKENS -- fill these in after running the getTwitterTokens script in the Twitter Scraping section
+KDT=
+TWID=
+CT0=
+AUTH_TOKEN=
 ```

 We need a way for us to store all our great ideas.
 So let’s first head to [Pinecone.io](http://Pinecone.io) and set up a free trial account.